 — John Kay, Obliquity

 As an amateur international rugby player, Martin Bayfield earned his living as a police officer.
 Having won 31 caps representing England, and a further three for the British Lions, he continued at club level into the professional era that emerged in the wake of the 1995 World Cup.
 Injury brought a premature end to his playing career, and Bayfield made one of numerous shifts that have been a feature of his adult life.
 Now a former policeman and rugby player, Bayfield moved into both journalism and acting.
-Opportunities emerged, were occasionally anticipated and acted upon, which have served to cement his presence as a media stalwart.
+Opportunities emerged which have served to cement his presence as a media stalwart.
 Bayfield has worked variously for Channel 5, ITV, the BBC and BT Sport over a number of years now, covering rugby union and the NFL on the sporting front, but prime time programmes like Crime Watch too.
 He has also featured on the big screen, occasionally as an actor, but perhaps more famously as a body and stunt double.
 In the Harry Potter film series, it is Bayfield’s 6 foot 10 inch frame that stands in for Robbie Coltrane’s half-giant Hagrid, usually hidden inside an animatronic disguise.

 Bayfield’s story is one example among many of people who have enjoyed a diversified, mashed-up, portfolio career.
 Others have enjoyed a narrower range but over a more extended period of time.